2012 Caribbean Series

 The fifty-fourth edition of the Caribbean Series (Serie del Caribe) baseball competition was played in 2012.
-It was held from February 2 through February 7 with the champions teams from Dominican Republic (Leones del Escogido), Puerto Rico (Indios de Mayagüez), Venezuela (Tigres de Aragua) and Mexico (Yaquis de Obregón).
-The format consisted of twelve games, in a double round-robin format with each team facing each other twice.
+It was held from February 2 through to February 7 with the champions teams from Dominican Republic (Leones del Escogido), Puerto Rico (Indios de Mayagüez), Venezuela (Tigres de Aragua), and Mexico (Yaquis de Obregón).
+The format consisted of twelve games in a double round-robin format with each team facing each other twice.
 The games were played at Estadio Quisqueya in Santo Domingo, Dominican Republic.